crokobit/hugo_blog/content/chef.md

 However, dependency cookbook must upload to Chef server to set the node.

 in xxx bookbook, berks install will fetch dependency cookbooks to local env.
-Saving under ./berkshelf/cookbooks/
+Saving under ./berkshelf/cookbooks/ I can not understand why it need to fetch the dependency cookbooks to local... under xxx cookbook folder. cookbook/xxx/
 - berks install
 then, use berk upload to upload cookbooks, dependency cookbooks included,
 - berks upload